When I tell people I use a tool to do it, they all ask me the same question – is Empower Personal Dashboard safe?

 Finally, their apps are tested by NowSecure and the AppSecure certification process.

-To this point, we've talked only about how Personal Capital protects you and your data.
+To this point, we’ve talked only about how Empower Personal Dashboard protects you and your data.
 What if the data is bad?

 I personally set transaction notifications for any amount above $0 or $1 (depends on the card, some won’t let you do $0), but this is a good alternative if you feel that level of notifications is overkill (it probably is).

-Yes, Personal Capital could actually be safer than your bank.
+Yes, Empower Personal Dashboard could actually be safer than your bank.

 (This is the concern that worries people the most.)

-How is Personal Capital going to be safer than your bank?
+How is Empower Personal Dashboard safer than your bank?

 They do everything your bank does plus more, in some cases:

-- It's read-only.
-When you connect your accounts to Personal Capital, Personal Capital can't do anything except read the data.
-You can't transfer funds.
+- It’s read-only.
+When you connect your accounts to Empower Personal Dashboard, it can’t do anything except read the data.
+You can’t transfer funds, you can’t pay bills, you can’t do anything except read data.

 - It’s not an appealing target.
 It’s read-only and your credentials are stored elsewhere (Yodlee).

 - It has 2-factor authorization.
-Not all banks have 2-factor authorization (stunning but true) but Personal Capital does.
-It's an extra and necessary layer of security.
+Not all banks have 2-factor authorization (stunning but true) but Empower Personal Dashboard does.
+It’s an extra and necessary layer of security.

 - They encrypt everything to 256 bits.
 Against a brute force attack, it would take 1 billion billion years.